Family Therapy

 Do children attend the sessions?

-Sometimes they do, and sometimes the work is just with the parents.
+The answer to this question depends on the ages of the children and the goals of therapy.
+Generally, family therapy includes parents and their children.
+Yet sometimes the work is just with the parents.
 During your complimentary call with Cristina she will get a better understanding as to what is bringing you to family therapy and will advise you on who will attend the first session and subsequent sessions.

 What ages do you work with?